Agent Learning via Early Experience: Conclusion

 \section{Conclusion}

-We advocate and present \emph{early experience} as a scalable, reward-free paradigm that advances language agents before reinforcement learning environments are fully ready.
-By converting an agent’s own actions and resulting states into supervision, without external reward signals, we achieve consistent gains across eight diverse environments, spanning embodied navigation, scientific experimentation, long-horizon planning, multi-turn tool use, and web navigation.
-The proposed two methods under this paradigm, implicit world modeling and self-reflection, improve both in-domain effectiveness and out-of-domain robustness, and retain their advantage when used to warm-start reinforcement learning, positioning early experience as a practical and general foundation for building more capable language agents in the upcoming \textit{era of experience}.
+We advocate and present \emph{early experience} as a scalable, reward-free paradigm that bridges the era of human data and the era of experience.
+By converting an agent's own actions and the resulting states into supervision, without external reward signals, we achieve consistent gains across eight diverse environments, spanning embodied navigation, scientific experimentation, long-horizon planning, multi-turn tool use, and web navigation.
+The proposed two methods under this paradigm, implicit world modeling and self-reflection, improve both in-domain effectiveness and out-of-domain robustness, and retain their advantage when used to warm-start reinforcement learning.
+We believe early experience represents a necessary stepping stone: it enables agents to grow from their own interactions now, preparing them for the fully reward-driven learning that lies ahead.